 - have an illness or disability that means you need help with personal care or getting around

 - have had the condition or disability for three months, and expect it to continue for at least nine months (unless you’re terminally ill with less than six months to live).

 If you’re over state pension age and are making a new claim, you must apply for Attendance Allowance instead.
 But if you’re already claiming PIP when you reach state pension age, you can continue receiving PIP as long as there’s no change in your condition.

-To qualify in England, Scotland or Wales, you usually must have lived in one of these countries for at least two out of the last three years and be in the country when you claim.
-There are some exceptions, so visit gov.uk for more details on eligibility.
+To qualify, you usually must have lived in the UK for at least two out of the last three years and be in the country when you claim.

 In Northern Ireland, the process is different – you can find more information about PIP eligibility on NI Direct.